 A barrel roll is a plane nosediving on all axes, it’s a game of Russian Roulette.
 A music box rolls its barrel on a complete rotation of its only tune.

-barrel roll is a self-contained device, made out of a yoga block, a music box, and a stepper motor.
-This device is given freely to choreographers to generate their own music.
-Playing with the topos of music box twirling a porcelain ballerina, the tiny mechanism is exploded out through contact mikes, stepper motors, and motion sensors to create a generative, interactive piece that transcends the toy.
+Barrel Roll is a tiny, self-contained device, made out of a yoga block, a music box, and a stepper motor.
+This device is given to dancers to generate their own music.
+Playing with the trope of a music box twirling a porcelain ballerina, the mechanism is exploded out through a contact mike, stepper motor, and motion sensor to create a generative piece that transcends the toy.
 Inverting the trope, the dancer’s movement literally turns the barrel and creates the sound, which is processed and, in turn, gyrates the dancer and sound design.
-All the programming and generative sound is housed within the small mechanism.

-Terpsitone unearths the story of a forgotten mechanism, and tries to reconstruct it, creating a meditation on absence and surveillance.
-The piece, for 1-6 dancers or participants, can be used in performance, audience interaction, or installation.
+Heterodyne unearths the story of a forgotten mechanism, and tries to reconstruct it, creating a meditation on absence and surveillance.
+The piece can be used in live performance or installation.
 In 1932, Leon Theremin adapted his eponymous instrument into a dance platform, for his newlywed partner, choreographer Lavinia Williams.
 An enormous metal plate, the so-called terpsitone was by all reports a crude sensor of movement.
-In 1936, he ported the mechanism up to Bennington College for a demonstration, but only 2 years later Theremin, and his device, vanished into thin air—by most accounts, kidnapped by the KGB.
-Only decades later, Theremin was discovered alive in Moscow, working clandestinely on devices such as The Thing, a KGB surveillance device housed in the Great Seal of America.
+In 1936, he ported the mechanism up to Bennington College for a demonstration, but only 2 years later Theremin vanished into thin air—by some accounts, whisked away by the KGB.
+Only decades later, Theremin was discovered alive in Moscow, working clandestinely on devices such as The Thing, a surveillance device housed in the Great Seal of America.
 All original copies of the Terpsitone were destroyed.